What is Contraception?

 - Past experience with contraception

 - Desired period of birth control and family planning

-Your doctor will discuss the various options available along with each one’s benefits and its side effects so that you can make an informed choice.
+Your provider will discuss the various options available along with each one’s benefits and its side effects so that you can make an informed choice.

-How effective are contraceptive options in preventing pregnancy?
+How effective are contraceptive options in preventing pregnancy in Singapore?

 If used as directed, contraception methods are fairly effective.
 These are the breakdown of the failure rates of each method: